vuejs/rfcs/active-rfcs/0000-forwarding-events.md

 ```

 #### Templating engine
-Currently, it is not allowed to create a handler without a value (`@click`).
-So the template compiler has to be modified in order to allow empty values when `.emit` modifier is present.

-Another thing to take into consideration is the opposite.
 I think it doesn't make sense to have a handler with the `.emit` modifier (`@click.emit="onClick"`).
 Maybe a warning indicating that `.emit` modifier is meant to avoid handling the event in the current component is enough.

 #### Render Function
 For this case, I'd say that `.emit` doesn't need to be implemented in any way because of the nature of the render function.

-I'd leave to the user to implement it as the docs say for `.stop` or `.prevent`.
+I'd leave to the user to implement it as the docs say for `.stop` or `.prevent` modifiers.

 # Drawbacks

 ##### Another modifier
 It's something "new" to learn and could confuse the newcomers.

-##### It's a less explicit way of emitting an event
+##### It's less explicit
 Although I think the `.emit` modifier is a readable way of re-emitting an event, I understand that anyone could see this as a way of obfuscating what is happening.

 ##### The relation with the rest of modifiers